jealdana/portfolio/README.md

-# portfolio
+# portfolio.frontend.personal-website

 ## Brief description
-In this section are found frontend projects:

-1. Personal website
+In this project, I had created a Single Page Application (SPA) using function-based style

 ## Technologies used

-### React
+- React